The Infestation Hypothesis: Reviews

+Jenna Busch of IGN rated the episode 8.5 out of 10.
+She said the "Penny/Sheldon scene before the discovery" was "fantastic" and enjoyed the relationship between Amy and Penny developing.

 Carla Day from TV Fanatic rated the episode 4.5 out of 5.
 Penny and Sheldon was described as the "best relationship on the show".
 Character growth from both Sheldon and Amy were noticed: Sheldon goes to Amy, not Leonard, for help and Amy asks Sheldon for a kiss.
 According to Day, the kissing between Howard and Raj was "hysterical" but the "Skype sex scenes... really weren't that funny".